Forensic Engineers & Investigators

 We at Prosolve have learnt the value of managing such uncertainity through stage wise implementation of objectives and understanding the value of iteration, which is often also encountered during engineering design and development activities.

-It is helpful to understand the process of iteration by refering to the adjacent diagram.
+It is helpful to understand the process of iteration by referring to the adjacent diagram.
 As the investigation begins and proceeds, endeavour and effort pushes a point on the spiral towards the bullseye centre, representing improved truth and correctness.
 Each radial represents an investigation activity or additional resource which results in improved knowledge.
 Reviews of knowledge, cost, time to run and other useful parameters can be undertaken at various stages of the spiral.
 Cost has to be assessed by means of a committal accounting system, as opposed to a conventional accounting system.

 We find that working with specialists across disciplines in an environment where their competence and effort will be subject to scrutiny and challenge requires first a personal relationship to be formed between specialists.
 This cannot be achieved in writing alone.
 Once this has been properly developed it is possible to create an environment where experts and other professionals feel comfortable about challenging each other’s hypotheses.
 This serves to facilitate the management of bias and cognitive illusions, an important aspect of investigation management.